 10.10.10.9:25575

-screen -dmS session3
+screen -dmS java-peaceful-survival

-screen -r session3
+screen -r java-peaceful-survival

-cd /home/michael/java_peaceful_survival
+cd /opt/minecraft/java-peaceful-survival

 sudo ./run.sh